will-moore/omero-user-scripts/README.md

 Please modify **all** values on **each** branch to describe your scripts.

 ###### Repository name ######
-Base OMERO User Scripts repository
+Glencoe Software scripts for OMERO

 ###### Minimum version ######
 4.4